Testausserveri/challenge-fi-bot/README.md

 The project consists of two major components (containers):
 1. The bot itself developed with `Node.Js v16.13` using `Discord.js` (in `/src`).
 2. The database, in this case `MongoDB` (schemas in `/src/configuration/database_schemas.js`).
+3. Searching and checking for the existence of messages in a large server's channels takes long.
+We should store both the channel and message ids to eliminate the need to query all channels.
+This especially affects poll message updates and the `/info` command's speed of execution.

 All relevant configuration is done with environment variables.
 See `.env.example`.